Vlakbijles/bijles-api/README.md

 # API Protocol

 Every API client has a alphanumerical username and a private 128-bit key.
-All API requests are verified using a HMAC hash, calculated using the private key, timestamp, request URI, HTTP method and data field in the JSON data as follows:
+All API requests are verified using a HMAC hash, calculated as follows (example in Python):

 ```
-hash calculation
+import hmac
+from hashlib import
+hash = hmac.new(private_key, utc_timestamp, sha256)
+hash.update(http_uri)           # HTTP request URI as string
+hash.update(http_method)        # HTTP method as string

+# Data alphabetically sorted by key
+for entry in data:
+    hash.update(entry)
 ```

+**Note: utc_timesmap in hash calculation must be identical to the one in the JSON data**

 JSON data template: